 How do financial planners make money?

 Financial planners can use a range of models to charge fees for providing advice.
-When you first meet with a financial planner they will provide you with a Financial Services Guide, which explains how they are paid, and it’s important you understand this before formally engaging their services.
+When you first meet with a financial planner they should provide you with a Financial Services Guide, which explains how they are paid, and it’s important you understand this before formally engaging their services.
 The four main types of payment schemes for financial advice are commissions, asset-based fees, fee for service and performance-based fees.
 Let’s look at what each of these could look like.

 Asset-based (portfolio percentage) fee

-As asset-based fee is charged as a proportion of your investments or portfolio.
+An asset-based fee is charged as a proportion of your investments or portfolio.
 So for example, an individual with $5,000 in stocks would pay less for financial planning advice than an individual with two investment properties and $20,000 in stocks for the same advisory services.

-This model is common among Australian financial planners, however it does have some potential drawbacks to be aware of:
+This model is common among Australian financial planners.
+However, it does have some potential drawbacks to be aware of:

 - A flat percentage fee doesn’t necessarily encourage your adviser to work hard to grow your wealth for you – while their fees will grow as the value of your portfolio grows, they will still receive a payment even if the value of your investments have fallen.